 Receive updates on our range of cultural tours and music festivals via email:

 Expert in Islamic art and architecture and Middle-Eastern archaeology.
-He read Arabic at Oxford, where he also completed his doctorate and has worked for the Ashmolean and as a field archaeologist in Jerusalem and at Siraf.
-President of the British Institute of Persian Studies, 2002–6 and now lectures for the faculty of Oriental Studies at Oxford.
+He read Arabic at Oxford, where he also completed his doctorate, and spent most of his career in Oxford’s Ashmolean Museum, where he also lectured for the Faculty of Oriental Studies.
+He has worked as a field archaeologist in Jerusalem and at Siraf and was President of the British Institute of Persian Studies, 2002–6.

 British writer and historian, he was born in India, where several generations of his family served under the British Raj.
 His work focuses on India and South Asia in general.
-Among his many books are Plain Tales from the Raj: Images of British India in the Twentieth Century (1975), Lives of the Indian Princes (1984), The Buddha and the Sahibs: the Men who Discovered India’s Lost Religion (2002), Kipling Sahib: India and the Making of Rudyard Kipling (2007) and Ashoka: The Search for India’s Lost Emperor (2012).
-In 2012 he is filming a documentary in India on Ashoka.
+Among his many books are Plain Tales from the Raj: Images of British India in the Twentieth Century (1975), Lives of the Indian Princes (1984), The Buddha and the Sahibs: the Men who Discovered India’s Lost Religion (2002) and Ashoka: The Search for India’s Lost Emperor (2012).
+In 2012 he filmed a documentary in India for the National Geographic entitled Unearthing the Bones of the Buddha.

 Lecturer, writer, curator and broadcaster specialising in the art, architecture and design of the 19th and 20th centuries.
 Has published many books on pottery, porcelain, silver and antiques, also on canals and railways, and two books on the Thames.
-He has worked as external curator of the V&A on a number of exhibitions, including Pugin & the Victorian Vision and was Historical Advisor to Royal Doulton in Stoke-on-Trent.
+He has worked as an external curator of the V&A on a number of exhibitions including Pugin and The Victorian Vision and was Historical Advisor to Royal Doulton in Stoke-on-Trent.
 He is a long standing expert on BBC’s Antiques Roadshow.

 Archaeologist and Britain’s foremost specialist in prehistoric art.
 He obtained his PhD at Cambridge and is a fellow of the Society of Antiquaries and a corresponding member of the Archaeological Institute of America.
-He led the team which discovered Britain’s only known Ice Age cave art at Creswell in 2003 and his books include Prehistoric Rock Art and Journey Through the Ice Age.
+He led the team which discovered Britain’s only known Ice Age cave art at Creswell in 2003 and his books include Prehistoric Rock Art, Journey Through the Ice Age and Images of the Ice Age (forthcoming).

 Art historian, artist and lecturer at the National Gallery.
 Polish born, Lydia studied at Newcastle University and the Courtauld Institute, specialising in Matisse and 19-20th cent european and American art.
 She has also lecturered at the Tate, National Portrait Gallery and for numerous adult education institutions in London , as well as Museum of Fine Arts Boston and Arts Club of Chicago, USA.
 As a professional artist, her teaching style is informed by a familiarity with art practice.
 She is the author of forthcoming Guide to Great Themes of Art.

-Senior lecturer in Middle Eastern Studies at the University of Cambridge.
-She gained her doctorate in Moroccan history from SOAS.
-Her publications include The Great Caliphs and Jihad and its Interpretations in Precolonial Morocco, as well as numerous articles on the culture, society and politics of Islamic Spain and Morocco.
+Reader in the History and Culture of the Maghrib and a Fellow of Magdalene College, Cambridge.
+She gained her doctorate in Moroccan history from SOAS and her publications include Jihad and its Interpretations in Precolonial Morocco, as well as numerous articles on the culture, society and politics of Islamic Spain and Morocco.

 Expert on British architectural history and historic interiors and an interior designer and artist.
-She studied at Toronto and Leeds Universities and Edinburgh College of Art and has taught at the University of Leeds, Christ Church Oxford, York and Nottingham.
-She lectures for The Art Fund, The National Trust and NADFAS.
+She studied at Toronto and Leeds Universities and Edinburgh College of Art and has taught at the University of Leeds, Christ Church, Oxford, York and Nottingham.
+She lectures for The Art Fund, The National Trust and NADFAS, and has made appearances on BBC television as an expert in both country houses and architectural history.

 Historian and lecturer, specialising in the history of Cheltenham, Gloucestershire and mediaeval architecture.
 He worked for thirty years at Cheltenham Art Gallery & Museum and has served on many society councils in the West Country.
 He obtained his PhD from Reading University and is a Fellow of the Museums Association and the Society of Antiquaries.